erickgnclvs/erickgnclvs/README.md

 ### Wiki App
 I built a Wikipedia-like app with Python Django as a project of the CS50 Web Progamming Course.
 It let's the user search through entries, add new ones, remove them and edit existing ones.
 It was not built 100% from scratch as the boilerplate code was given by the project instructions, but all the logical part was done by me.
 You can find the repository **[here](https://github.com/erickgnclvs/django-wiki-app)**.

+## Internship
+I'm currently working as an intern at **[Brame Automations and Software](https://www.brame.com.br)**, a company that develops and maintains web-based financial management systems for various clients.
+I use Java, JSP, MySQL, and Linux to create and update features for the systems, as well as troubleshoot and fix bugs.
+I'm learning a lot from this experience and improving my skills as a developer.

 Feel free to reach out to me if you have any questions or want to collaborate on a project.
 Thanks for visiting!